Spot2fish Privacy Policy

 According to CalOPPA, we agree to the following:

 Users can visit our site anonymously.
-Once this privacy policy is created, we will add a link to it on our home page or as a minimum, on the first significant page after entering our website.
 Our Privacy Policy link includes the word 'Privacy' and can easily be found on the page specified above.
-You will be notified of any Privacy Policy changes: On our Privacy Policy Page.
-Can change your personal information: By logging in to your account.
+You will be notified of any Privacy Policy changes on our Privacy Policy Page.
+You can change your personal information by logging in to your account and editing your profile.

 How does our site handle Do Not Track signals?